-Laptop Computers - Necessary to fulfill the MCSAP reporting requirements when conducting roadside inspections, compliance reviews and new entrant safety audits.
+- 2) Laptop Computers Necessary to fulfill the MCSAP reporting requirements when conducting roadside inspections, compliance reviews and new entrant safety audits.
 We will be replacing the older laptops as a scheduled replacement and utilizing the older laptops as spares and for the new officers.
-The cost of \$2,800 per laptop times 6, for a total of \$16,800,00.

-- 3) Laptop Computer Bags Necessary for the officers to transport their laptop computers, printer and accessories in order to conduct their roadside inspections, compliance reviews and new entrant safety audits.
+The cost of \$2,800 per laptop times 6, for a total of \$16,800.00. - 3) Laptop Computer Bags Necessary for the officers to transport their laptop computers, printer and accessories in order to conduct their roadside inspections, compliance reviews and new entrant safety audits.
 Six bags to be replacement for the older and /or broken bags.
-The cost of \$250.00 per bag times 6, for a total cost of \$1,500.00. - 4) Inspection tools These tools are necessary for the officer to be able to conduct MCSAP vehicle inspections (Brake inspection tool, chambermate, tire pressure gauge, tire depth gauge, chain safe gauge, etc) For the new officers and as replacement for broken / worn out / older equipment that is used by the senior officers.
-The cost of \$150.00 per set times 8 sets, a total cost of \$1,200,00. - 5) Batteries for Flashlight and Tint Meter Necessary for the power source for the flashlight for the inspectors to thoroughly conduct a Level I inspection and check the undercarriage of the vehicle, and for the tint meter.
-AAA and 9V batteries supply for the year, the cost of \$24.00 per month for 12 months, a total cost of \$288.00 - 6) Office Supplies (Laptop computer paper, computer printer ink, folders, etc.) for the 23 officers in the MCSAP program.
-Necessary for the officers to carry out their duties - printing out the inspection reports, conducting compliance reviews, processing the reports and keeping records and timesheets.
-The cost of the office supplies based on past expenses for 23 officers on an annual basis is \$3,060.00.
+The cost of \$300.00 per bag times 6, for a total cost of \$1,800.00.

+- 4) Inspection tools These tools are necessary for the officer to be able to conduct MCSAP vehicle inspections (Brake inspection tool, chambermate, tire pressure gauge, tire depth gauge, chain safe gauge, etc.) For the new officers and as replacement for broken / worn out / older equipment that is used by the senior officers.
+The cost of \$200.00 per set times 8 sets, a total cost of \$1.600.00. - 5) Batteries for Flashlight and Tint Meter Necessary for the power source for the flashlight for the inspectors to thoroughly conduct a Level I inspection and check the undercarriage of the vehicle, and for the tint meter.
+AAA and 9V batteries supply for the year, the cost of \$30.00 per month for 12 months, a total cost of \$360.00 - 6) Office Supplies (Laptop computer paper, computer printer ink, folders, etc.) for the 23 officers in the MCSAP program.
+Necessary for the officers to carry out their duties printing out the inspection reports, conducting compliance reviews, processing the reports and keeping records and timesheets.
+The cost of the office supplies based on past expenses for 23 officers on an annual basis is \$3,300.00.
 When purchasing the supplies for MCSAP use, the expenses are specifically charged to a MCSAP code. - 7) COVID-19 Supplies (Masks, gloves, disinfecting wipes, etc) Necessary for the continued protection of the inspectors from the COVID-19 infection during the roadside inspections.
 The cost of \$2,000 for a years supply. - 8) Inspection Equipment (Creepers and Wheel replacements).
 Necessary for the officers to safely inspect the undercarriage of the vehicles.
 The creepers provide the mobility under the vehicle for the inspectors.
 The wheel replacements are needed since the inspection areas that the officers conduct inspections are mostly asphalt surfaces which are rough and sometimes lots of loose gravel which eats up the wheels of the creepers.
 The cost for six creepers as a replacement for the older creepers and six wheel replacement sets is \$200.00 times 6 for a total cost of \$1200.00 - 9) Portable tents - Necessary to provide protection for the officers while conducting roadside vehicle inspections.
 There is no shade in the areas that the officers conduct inspections during their random roadside inspections.
-Especially during the summer months, temperatures can get up to the 90 degrees.
-The tents provide them with the protection for the weather conditions.
-One tent for each area of inspection \$125.00 times 2 areas - a total cost of \$250.00 - 10) Weights for the portable tents Necessary to hold the portable tents down to keep it from blowing away.
-The cost of one set of weights is \$50.00 times eight sets for two tents.
-A total cost of \$400.00 - 11) Ethernet cables Replacement for the current cables with broken clips.
-Connecting to the internet is necessary for the officers to connect their laptop computers in the office to run checks of their drivers/inspections through the FMCSA compass portal, to transfer inspections, to access the FMCSA regulations and current information, and to connect to the CVSA website to be able to keep up to date on current regulations, inspection procedures and blitzes, and to take additional training from the webinars and training materials.
-The cost of \$8.00 per cable for 20 officers, for a total of \$160.00. - 12) Storage Cabinet Necessary to store inspectors replacement equpment (wheel chocks, safety glasses, portable carriers, creepers, creeper replacement wheels, etc) We have been storing these equipment in a cabinet or empty officers cubicles in the office, however, there is no room for any more equipment.
-We have an outdoor storage which is shared by the janitors so, we need to have a lockable storage cabinet.
-The cost of a storage cabinet is \$1,000.00
+Especially during the summer months, temperatures can get up to the 90+ degrees.
+The tents provide them with the protection from the weather conditions.
+One tent for each area of inspection \$150.00 times 2 areas a total cost of \$300.00